 Shared media: This is media created by you that is meaningful and engaging.
 It resonates with your audience that then shares it as valuable content through their social media and other channels.

 Owned media: This is media that you directly control.
 It’s your blogs and website content, social media sites and company publications.

 You should always have communication strategies in public relations for your organisation.
-At Pure Public Relations, we design strategies that help you to craft messages and communicate effectively in order to meet the core objectives of your PR campaign.
+As a boutique PR agency in Sydney, we design strategies that help you to craft messages and communicate effectively in order to meet the core objectives of your PR campaign.

 First things first, you have to get to the core of what you want to achieve through your PR campaign: is it to increase awareness?
 Engage your local community?
 Promote a product?
 Deal with a crisis?
 This is essential in determining what kind of PR your business needs.

 A comprehensive analysis is then the next step, including a competitor analysis so you know where you are starting and what you need to do to be where you want to go.